 The Beginning of a Illustrious Career

 He put his camera to good use as an opposing voice to the apartheid government’s tyranny by capturing everyday experiences and struggles of black South Africans.
-These images exposed the injustices and humanitarian crisis to the world’s media.
+These images exposed the injustices and humanitarian crisis happening in the country to the world’s media.
 This is the story of a great man who was more offended by the fact that at times the world could not see his images as he was forced to expose his camera film to light, rendering those images unusable for media, than by the fact that a policeman had broken his nose prior to forcing him to expose that film to light.

-Capturing the Struggle
+Capturing the South African Struggle

 Peter Magubane photographed by Andile Bahla.